PPniaw/moment-astro/src/pages/twisted-sister/we-re-not-gonna-take-it.md

 <LyricSection>

-We're not gonna take it
+We&rsquo;re not gonna take it

 Come on!

-No! we ain't gonna take it
+No! we ain&rsquo;t gonna take it

-You're all worthless and weak!
+You&rsquo;re all worthless and weak!

-We're not gonna take it anymore
+We&rsquo;re not gonna take it anymore

 Now drop and give me twenty!

-We're not gonna take it
+We&rsquo;re not gonna take it

-A pledge pin?!
+A pledge pin?

-No! we ain't gonna take it
+No! we ain&rsquo;t gonna take it

 On your uniform!

-We're not gonna take it anymore
+We&rsquo;re not gonna take it anymore

 </LyricSection>